rks101/healthy4ever/README.md

 ## Get up early in the morning

-Develop a habit to get up early, make it a routine or your own universal law, so even on Sunday and holidays.
+Develop a habit to get up early, make it a routine or your own universal law, so even on Sundays and holidays.
 It may be 4 am for someone, 5 am for others or something like that.
 It is important to be regular.
 You can do many things even before many around you are not yet up and still asleep.

 ## Walk or run often

 As your body allows (you can train your body), go into habit of going for a long walk or run often.
-Prefer interval walk and run, if you are just starting.
-Most important thing: never do too much in a day especially if have not been doing yet.
-Increase distance gradually over many days and weeks.
-You can extend a little more on Sunday and holidays.
+Prefer interval walk and run a little, again walk and run a little, if you are just starting.
+Most important thing: never do too much in a day because it will hurt your muscles and leg piece especially if you have not been doing this for a reasonably long time.
+Increase the total distance gradually over many days and weeks, same as cycling.
+You can extend a little more on Sundays and holidays.
 Break from work does not mean break from good habits or exercise.
+Avoid highways and very busy roads, and prefer on soil type surface over hard cement/concrete or damaged roads.

 ## Do stretches and execises